emtato/csc207-project/README.md

 </p>

 ## Installation Instructions
-** TODO:
-- Clear, accurate descriptions of how to install the project from start to finish
-- Mentions all packages and software which must be downloaded for the project to work
-- Provides links to any other packages or software needed
-- Includes all technical requirements and information needed to download each part of the project
-- Includes required versions for all packages or software needed
-- Explains if the software is only meant to be installed on a certain OS, hardware system, or otherwise (for example, Windows only or Mac only)
-- Mentions common issues in the installation process and how they can be overcome
-- Examples or tutorials (videos, screenshots, or code snippets) are used to clarify the steps for software installation
-- Examples or tutorials (videos, screenshots, or code snippets) are used to clarify the steps for overcoming common issues

 ### Required Software
 Before installing, make sure you have the following:
 1. Java Development Kit (JDK 11 or higher)